dcdi22/Delcie_Dion_JavaS1/DelcieDionU1Capstone/game-store-specs.md

 * You must use JUnit for unit and integration tests✔︎
 * Your design must include a Service Layer✔︎
 * Your unit test suite should utilize mock objects where appropriate✔︎
-* You should utilize JSR303 for input validation
+* You should utilize JSR303 for input validation `@Valid in controllers and dtos`

 ## Requirements/Features